BinhMinhs10/BinhMinhs10/README.md

 ## Readme Syntax [readmesyntax](readme_syntax.md)
 - Practice online [makereadme](https://www.makeareadme.com/) to learn more
 ## Tip Git [tipgit](git/TipGit.md)
-- Contact me if you have more tips & trick.
 ## Usage full Command [console](console.md)
-- Contact me if you have more tips & trick.
 ## Using Colab [googlecolab](Colab/colab.md)
-- Contact me if you have more tips & trick.
 ## Tutorial Docker [dockertutorial](docker/DockerTutorial.md)
-- Contact me if you have more tips & trick.
 ## Enjoy coding
 * [Decorator](ultis/design_pattern_decorator.py)
 * [Trick make Python faster than C++](ultis/python_faster_c.py)